JGrotex/tci-wi-twilio-extension/connectAMXBPM.md

 # how to connect TIBCO ActiveMatix BPM
 here a little Tutorial about how to connect the TIBCO Cloud Integration (TCI) Webintegrator Service with TIBCO AciveMatrix BPM.

+<i>prerequisites:</i>
+You need to install TIBCO ActiveMatrix® Binding Type for REST 3.3.0 to use the REST Service feature.
+See "Installing TIBCO ActiveMatrix® Binding Type for REST 3.3.0" in TIBCO ActiveMatrix® BPM Installation Guide.
+You also need to install any relevant runtime hotfixes.

 ## Business Studio Configuration (Designtime)
 Flow Activity somewhere within a BPMN Flow